boltops-tools/kubes/docs/yaml.md

 ## Templating

 Kubes does one thing to provide extra power.
 Your YAML files are processed through an ERB templating language.
 So you have dynamic control.
-Here's an example with the use of the `built_image` helper.
+Here's an example with with `Kubes.env` and the `built_image` helper.

 .kubes/resources/demo-web/deployment.yaml